ln5/draft-ietf-trans-gossip/draft-ietf-trans-gossip.md

 (such as the DNS mechanism discussed).
 However, any manner that is anonymous for some (such as clients who use shared DNS services such as a large ISP), may not be anonymous for others.

-\[
-    I find prefixing anything with "anonymous" is problematic.
-I worry about the term "anonymized Proof Fetching" refering to the DNS mechanism.
-It's too strong. --ln5
-\]

 For instance, DNS leaks a considerable amount of information (including what data is already present in the cache) in plaintext